-(o) Impairment
+(q) Impairment

-Fixed assets (Property, plant and equipment and intangible assets) are reviewed at each reporting date to determine if there is any indication of impairment.
+Fixed assets (tangible and intangible) are reviewed at each reporting date to determine if there is any indication of impairment.
 For assets in respect of which any such indication exist and for intangible assets mandatorily tested annually for impairment, the assets recoverable amount is estimated.
 An impairment loss is recognised if the carrying amount of the asset exceeds its recoverable amount.